-In 2023, climate risk has been newly added to OAL's Risk Appetite Statement to ensure the risk is appropriately identified and assessed.
-As a subsidiary of ORIX Corporation, we will embrace the Group's identified material issues and key goals to reduce climate change-related risks as addressed in the Group's Sustainability Policy with reference to the environmental aspect in addressing climate change where applicable to our local business.
+In 2023, climate risk was introduced to OAL's Risk Appetite Statement to ensure the risk is appropriately identified and assessed.
+As a subsidiary of ORIX Corporation, we continue to embrace the Group's identified material issues and key goals to reduce climate change-related risks as addressed in the Group's

+Sustainability Policy with reference to the environmental aspect in addressing climate change where applicable to our local business.